-- Richly produced in J radiative decays just as glueball expectation - In the above 2.3 GeV mass region as LQCD 0-+ glueball prediction, X(2370) is the unique 0-+ particle produced in these "5 golden modes" and in J/ψ radiative decays. - No other qualified candidates for 0-+ glueball since their production rates should be very low in J radiative decays if they have not shown up in 10 billion such a huge J data sample. - →The unique qualified 0-+ glueball candidate in10 billion J data make us face a situation: Either X(2370) is the lightest 0-+ glueball, or LQCD may meet a big challenge in the glueball predictions.

--- similar to the situation before the Higgs boson was discovered.
+- Richly produced in J/ ψ radiative decays just as glueball expectation - In the above 2.3 GeV mass region as LQCD 0-+ glueball prediction, X(2370) is the unique 0-+ particle produced in these "5 golden modes" and in J/ ψ radiative decays, i.e., no other 0-+ particles in this mass region can be called as "richly produced" if they have not shown up in 10 billion such a huge J/ ψ data sample. - →The production property shows that we only have one qualified candidate X(2370) for 0-+ glueball → very different from 0++, 2++ candidate!!! - →We are facing a situation: Either we finally identify X(2370) as 0-+ glueball, or LQCD may face a big challenge in the glueball predictions -- similar to the situation before the Higgs boson discovery